Parenting is one of the most important jobs a person can undertake.

 "Parents who made connections to their local libraries came to deeply appreciate and use the library as part of their support network," according to the evaluation.

 "The Family Place Libraries changed how librarians view their role," Deerr says.
 "They are really early childhood and parent supporters.
-These libraries are more interactive and meet family needs of playful early learning, parent engagement and connecting to
+These libraries are more interactive and meet family needs of playful early learning, parent engagement and connecting with resources."

 For more information, visit www.familyplacelibraries.org.